tallamSai/dmusic-app/README.md

-# DMusic App
+# Aurora

-DMusic App is a modern, decentralized music sharing and streaming platform.
+Aurora is a modern, decentralized music sharing and streaming platform.
 It allows users to upload, discover, and listen to music tracks, interact with artists, and participate in a vibrant music community.
 The app leverages decentralized storage solutions for music files and provides a social experience with features like comments, tips, and following artists.

 ## Features
 - 🎵 Stream and discover music tracks